1. Network & Industry

 Building on the foundations of FN Squad, Futures Club is a structured two-year leadership and business development programme designed to develop capable, commercially aware people who can help drive the future of member businesses.
 Nearly twenty offices are already indicating firm interest!

 For Principals, the value is practical from day one.
-The programme supports succession planning, reduces dependence on external recruitment and strengthens leadership depth within the office.
+The programme supports succession planning, reduces dependence on external recruitment and strengthens leadership depth within your office.
 Participants apply what they learn in real business settings, helping improve judgement, team performance and operational capability.
 With a nationally recognised Diploma of Property (Agency Management) embedded into the programme, Futures Club also strengthens compliance awareness, financial understanding and business discipline.

 For team members, the appeal is equally clear.
 Futures Club offers a credible pathway for those ready to grow.
 It goes beyond theory and places participants in genuine leadership situations, supported by mentoring, state-based sessions and national collaboration.
 They build practical skills, broaden their industry perspective and gain the confidence to take on greater responsibility, whether that leads to management or future ownership.